w3f/polkadot-wiki/docs/build-parachains-rococo.md

 We will need the genesis state from before that we copied and placed in the `initial_head_data` section.
 On this page, you will see other details like the `id`, `ParaInfo`, and `code`.
 In the `id` field, we will want to place the ID of the parachain, in this case it would be `200`.
-The `ParaInfo` should be set to always, and the `code` field should contain the `wasm` file that was created while launching the parachain (for this example, it'd be `para-wasm`).
+The `ParaInfo` should be set to always, and the `code` field should contain the WASM file that was created while launching the parachain (for this example, it'd be `para-wasm`).

 ![rococo fields](assets/rococo/rococo-fill-out-fields.png)